Notable People

 David Rose mattered to viewers for reasons that went well beyond flamboyance or sitcom novelty.

-David is not just a collection of mannerisms.
+David is more than a collection of mannerisms.
 He is fussy, frightened, vain, tender, loyal, self-protective, and often absurd.
 On another show, half those traits would have been converted into a joke at his expense.
 Schitt's Creek kept the jokes but removed the contempt.

 That decision changed the emotional weather of the series.
 The love story with Patrick, for example, became notable not because queer romance had never appeared on television before, but because it appeared without the usual machinery of shame, tragedy, or culture-war signaling.
 The show simply let it exist as part of the world it preferred.